johnrieth-zz/johnrieth.github.io/_posts/2018-01-09-ai-and-poverty.md

 "First, even as A.I. threatens to put people out of work, it can simultaneously be used to match them to good middle-class jobs that are going unfilled."   - Is there going to be one website that Americans will be able to go to get matched?
     - Who will be responsible for the design of the website and of the A.I. matching system?
     - Will the code for A.I. matching system be public?
-    - What are the mechanics of an invdividual using the website?
+    - Is there going to be a website for people to go to get matched?
     - How will A.I. matching system be marketed so people will know about and understand the system?
-    - Will people be able to use Linked-In to upload their resume?
-What if a person does not have a Linked-In?
-    - How will job sites like Indeed and Monster respond?
     - How many middle-class jobs are there that are going unfilled?

 "Likewise, A.I. can predict where the job openings of tomorrow will lie, and which skills and training will be needed for them."
     - Where will the government get this data?
     - What incintive do employers have of giving their data?
-    - Who will be responsible for writing and maintaining the code for predicting "the job opening of tomorrow"?
+    - Who will be responsible for writing and maintaining the code for predicting "the job openings of tomorrow"?

+"The point is that we now have the tools to take the guesswork out of which jobs are available and which skills workers need to fill them."
+    - I doubt the guesswork can ever be taken out.
+How many websites will exist for people to find available jobs?
+        - More or less than there currently are?

 "Even within the context of a standardized curriculum, A.I. “tutors” can home in on and correct for each student’s weaknesses, adapt coursework to his or her learning style and keep the student engaged."
     - Will the "tutors" be free?
     - How will "tutors" be analyzed for effectiveness?
-        - What are the metrics of a successful A.I. "tutor"?
+        - What are the metrics for a successful A.I. "tutor"?
     - Who will be responsible for creating and maintaining the "tutor" code?
     - How much data will be necessary to create a "tutor" that is effective?
         - Where will that data come from?